 In fact, I’ve seen plenty of people do exactly this.
 Let people know why they’re leaving and hold them accountable.
 And while these people were being civil, the reactions weren’t as respectful.

-There are people who react quite strongly to it.
 The other day, I got banned from this one channel that I followed for two odd years, apparently, because I asked them if they were aware of the issues the game has with the blood libel references and you suppressing slaves wanting freedom… and they said that they are fine with it.
-So, I stated that I’m unfollowing then and I wished them a nice life.
+So, I stated that I was unfollowing them, and I wished them a nice life.

 They ended up banning me before lying about what happened, stating that I called them “a nazi or something”, essentially gaslighting their community.
 You can’t clip on their channel, there are no VODs and the only chat logs that can prove otherwise are only visible to the streamer and me, the person that was banned.
-This streamer also pulled up my stream for whatever reason which was weird… and kept playing the victim for literally no reason, making content out of “getting attacked” – which just didn’t happen.

 Dodged a bullet there, eh?